rstatz/ble_gateway/README.md

 ## Client
 Before running the client you must run a scan for the server 'hcitool -i <hciX> lescan | grep [SERVER NAME]'.
 Assuming the server is running, the scan will show the server's MAC address.
 The client program takes the server's MAC address and requests a connection to the server.
 After the client and server connect; the GATT and GAP service set up the communication protocol.
 From this point the user can send messages to the server using the 'msg' command.
-The msg will be sent to the msg handle on the server side.
+The message will be sent to the msg handle on the server side.

 options:
 - 'd' remote address (MAC address of the server)